dmccarey/marain-app/README.md

 # Marain Visualizations

-This app visualizes scenarios from Marain's autonomous vehicle model using Deck GL, Mapbox GL, Antd and Highcharts.
+This React app visualizes scenarios from Marain's autonomous vehicle model.
+It makes use of React Router, Deck GL, Mapbox GL, Antd and Highcharts.
 Data is pulled from static json files in `/public/data`.

 ## Develop